mattrussi/gitlab-com-runbooks/docs/tutorials/overview_life_of_a_web_request.md

 ### Short list of core components

-or an introductory overview, we can start with a much shorter list.

 The main application components involved in handling a typical HTTP request are:

 * Gitlab-rails: The most central component of GitLab.
 Most of the application logic lives here.
 Often referred to as "Puma" or "Unicorn", named after two widely-used Ruby webservers that can wrap the application (like Jetty and Tomcat do for many Java applications).